primatejs/poly/README.md

 code that uses `<svelte:...>` tags, should work flawlessly.
 Please file an issue if your existing Svelte 4 code doesn't work in Poly.

+## Documentation

+The Svelte 4 docs are available at https://v4.svelte.dev.
+At the time, Poly does not have a separate documentation website as its API does not diverge in any way from Svelte 4's.

 ## How to run

 ### esbuild